oobecomau/desktop.gov.au/docs/blueprint/essential-eight-maturity.md

 Defender for Endpoint centrally stores Endpoint Detection & Response (EDR) logs for all Windows 10 blueprint devices, which includes the execution of macro-enabled documents and resulting behaviours (such as attempts to make Win32 API calls).

 As all required technical controls are implemented by the blueprint, the maturity level has been assessed at 3*.
-Note, this assessment assumes agencies undertake the recommendations presented below.
+Note, this assessment assumes organisations undertake the recommendations presented below.

-\* If agencies do not license and configure Defender for Endpoint as recommended by the blueprint, their maturity will be reduced to 2 unless a central logging facility is implemented to retrieve macro execution logs from the registry.
+\* If organisations do not license and configure Defender for Endpoint as recommended by the blueprint, their maturity will be reduced to 2 unless a central logging facility is implemented to retrieve macro execution logs from the registry.

 ### Recommendations

 If users do not have a valid business requirement, it is recommended that macros are disabled for them.
-The blueprint provides an additional MEM policy that blocks macros for all Microsoft Office applications that agencies can deploy for those users that do not require macros.
+The blueprint provides an additional MEM policy that blocks macros for all Microsoft Office applications that organisations can deploy for those users that do not require macros.

-It is recommended that agencies review their list of trusted publishers at least annually.
-Agencies should also review macro execution events for any indications of malicious activity.
+It is recommended that organisations review their list of trusted publishers at least annually.
+Organisations should also review macro execution events for any indications of malicious activity.

 ## User application hardening